 The median annual wages of higher education teachers depend on their area of expertise.
 For instance, according to the Bureau of Labor Statistics (BLS), as of May 2012, postsecondary teachers specializing in law ($99,950), engineering ($92,670), and economics ($87,950) were among those who made higher national median annual wages.
 Those teaching recreation and fitness ($57,920) and vocational education ($47,990) as well as graduate teaching assistants ($31,270) were among those on the lower end of the national median annual salary scale.

 Between 2010 and 2020, the BLS reports that the number of higher education teaching positions is expected to grow 17 percent.
 As a higher education teacher, you can teach an increasing number of students at for-profit institutions as a part-time or adjunct professor.
-Finding a position in public colleges and universities will depend on whether state or local governments can allocate budget monies to cover salaries.
+Of course, finding a position in public colleges and universities is dependent on whether state or local governments can allocate budget monies to cover salaries.
 Meanwhile, the BLS reports, part-time or adjunct positions are replacing tenure positions, a guarantee that professors cannot be dismissed without just cause.
-Specialties such as nursing and engineering can experience better job prospects than those in the humanities as well.
-For more information, please click on one of the schools below.
-Someone will contact you to answer any questions you may have.